flutter/website/src/content/get-started/fwe/fundamentals.md

 }
 ```

-Whenever you mutate a State object
+Whenever you mutate a `State` object
 (for example, by incrementing the counter),
 you must call [`setState`][] to signal the framework
 to update the user interface by
-calling the State's build method again.
+calling the `State`'s `build` method again.

-Having separate state and widget objects
+Separating state from widget objects
 lets other widgets treat both
 stateless and stateful widgets in exactly the same way,
 without being concerned about losing state.